Mangalorean Catholic cuisine: Non-vegetarian cuisine

 Their curry uses a lot of coconut and curry leaves while ginger, garlic and chilli are also used.
-Mangalorean Catholic cuisine has distinct Portuguese influence as can be seen in Laitao, the famous pork roast served as the Pièce de résistance at wedding dinners, and Pork Sorpotel.
+Mangalorean Catholic cuisine has distinct Portuguese influence as can be seen in Laitao, the famous Pork Bafat served as the Pièce de résistance at wedding dinners, and Pork Sorpotel.
 Fabled cooks like Davidam or Alicebai were called in to help with the repast.
-Mangalorean Catholics mix pork blood and other parts in most of their pork delicacies as can be seen from Pork Bafat, Cabidela and Kalleze un Kiti (heart and intestines).
-Sanna–Dukra Maas (Sanna – idli fluffed with toddy or yeast; Dukra Maas – Pork) and Unde–Dukra Maas (Unde – leavened bread; Dukra Maas – Pork) are popular dishes.
+Mangalorean Catholics mix pork blood and other parts in most of their pork delicacies as can be seen from Pork Bafat, Cabidela and Pork Kaliz Unkiti (heart and intestines).
+Sanna–Dukra Maas (Sanna – idli fluffed with toddy or yeast; Dukra Maas – Pork) is an inventive made from the leavened bread called sanna.
 Chicken Indaz is also popular.
-The traditional Rosachi kadi (Ros Curry), a fish curry made with ros (coconut milk) is quite popular and is served during the Ros (anointing) ceremony that is held 1 or 2 days before a Mangalorean Catholic wedding.
+The traditional Rosachi kadi (Ros Curry), a curry made with ros (coconut milk) with chicken, fish or mutton is quite popular and is served during the Ros (anointing) ceremony that is held 1 or 2 days before a Mangalorean Catholic wedding.
 Their fish curry especially their Fish Roe Curry, is known for its taste in the whole of coastal India while fried fish in their style is well known.
-The Sheveo Roce and Pathal Bakri (a variant of Kori Rotti) are dry rice flakes dipped in chicken gravy dishes.
+The Sheveo and Pathal Bakri (a variant of Kori Rotti) are dry rice flakes dipped in chicken gravy dishes.